Maryland–Virginia football rivalry: 2007

 Reserve sophomore running back Mikell Simpson racked up 119 yards rushing and two touchdowns to go along with 152 receiving yards, for 271 all-purpose yards, as 19th-ranked Virginia came from behind to defeat Maryland.
 The game ended when, with 16 seconds left, Simpson dived into the endzone as the ball was knocked out of his hands.
 It was ruled a touchdown and Virginia defeated Maryland.
 Terps coach Ralph Friedgen said "I saw the ball come out on the goal line.
 I saw it and I don't think he had possession."
 Simpson himself stated, "It crossed the line.
 I knew I scored because I looked down and saw the yellow line and I saw the ball cross [before] they hit it out."
-With the victory, the Cavaliers reached seven wins in a row for the first time since 1990 and for only the fourth time in school history.
+With the victory, the Cavaliers reached seven consecutive wins for the first time since 1990 and for only the fourth time in school history.
 They also accomplished the feat in 1914 and 1949.
 That season, Virginia won an NCAA record of five games by two points or less, with the other edged teams being North Carolina, Middle Tennessee State, Connecticut, and Wake Forest.